TOLDOTECHNIK/buildroot-webkit/README.md

 Image files can be written the same way as the official Raspberry Pi images.
 Please see https://www.raspberrypi.org/documentation/installation/installing-images/

+If you're using Etcher, you can directly use the zip files.
+You don't need to extract them.

 ## Known issues
 ### Node.js
 Buildroot compiled Node.js binaries do start much slower than prebuilt binaries from nodejs.org